Truncus arteriosus

 What to expect from your doctor

-Your child's health care provider typically asks the following questions:
+Your child's healthcare professional typically asks the following questions:

 • Does your baby ever look blue or gray?